obedjunias/obedjunias.github.io/content/_index.md

           description: |2-
               Responsibilities include:

-              * Led a team to tackle bad expense management by creating an innovative AI app for my capstone project.
+              * Led a team to tackle offline overspending and bad expense management by creating an innovative AI app for my capstone project.
               * Conducted research, developing an advanced product categorization module integrating NLP and ML sub-modules.
+              * Curated a comprehensive dataset by scraping e-commerce websites and annotating them manually.
               * Engineered the NLP sub-module, utilizing cutting-edge techniques for robust text data pre-processing and analysis.
-              * Spearheaded the design and implementation of a stack-based ensemble ML model, achieving an accuracy rate of 97%.
+              * Spearheaded the design and implementation of a stack-based ensemble ML model, achieving an average F1 Score of 0.97.
         - title: AI Research Intern
           company: Samsung Research Institute
           company_url: ''